kearobi/Breakfast-Club/README.md

 # Breakfast-Club
 Full-stack project featuring React with FLUX and Express on the back-end, with special appearances by Flux and Postgres, cameos by ES6 and SCSS. @kearobi @rachelruderman @alextickle @Salvara4 @brazilgabe @cekeith.
 Check it out and come be a guest speaker at Breakfast Club!
+Deployed to Heroku: https://breakfast-club.herokuapp.com/

 // LOCAL INSTALLATION
 ----